top of page

 Children's personal safety

-§We ensure all employed staff have been checked for criminal records via an enhanced disclosure with children’s barred list check through the Disclosure and Barring Service.
+• We ensure all employed staff have been checked for criminal records via an enhanced disclosure with children’s barred list check through the Disclosure and Barring Service.

-§Adults do not supervise children on their own, unless to protect their privacy in the bathroom.
+• Adults do not supervise children on their own, unless to protect their privacy in the bathroom.
 In which instance they will inform other staff members that they are helping a child in the bathroom.

-§All children are supervised by adults at all times.
+• All children are supervised by adults at all times.

-§Whenever children are on the premises at least two adults are present.
+• Whenever children are on the premises at least two adults are present.

-§We carry out risk assessments to ensure children are not made vulnerable within any part of our premises, nor by any activity.
+• We carry out risk assessments to ensure children are not made vulnerable within any part of our premises, nor by any activity.
 Risk assessments are reviewed annually,

 Security

 • Systems are in place for the safe arrival and departure of children.
-2 members of staff are stationed on the outer door to supervise the safe arrival of children.
 One member of staff stands at the inner door recording the times that the children arrive.
-The remaining staff are either in the hall or helping children to hang up their belongings.
+The remaining staff are in the hall.
+The times of the children's arrivals and departures are recorded.

 • The arrival and departure times of adults – staff, volunteers and visitors are recorded.